dynamicsingh/node-guess-the-word-game/README.md

 # node-guess-the-word-game

-## wonder-the-word-game

-I took every english word (around 200k words) and built a game using NodeJS.
+I took almost every english word (around 200k words) and built a game using NodeJS.

 ##How to Use